stanley-gu/standardsCh/chapter.md

 (including a reconstruction of the 3D structure of a neural pathway), using NeuroML as the exchange format [@gleeson2010].

-There are recent efforts to convert NeuroML into SBML, which may allow NeuroML models and modelers access to the vast library of SBML compliant software tools [@keating2012encoding].
+There are recent efforts to convert NeuroML into SBML [@keating2012encoding], which may allow NeuroML models and modelers access to the vast library of SBML compliant software tools.

 ## Simulation